Understand why Data Centers need renewable energy7 minutes reading

 As defined by the United Nations, renewable energy is energy derived from natural sources, which, in turn, are replenished at a rate greater than consumed.
 Sunlight and wind are good examples.
 Thus, it is understood that renewable energy sources are abundant and are all around us.

 As common examples, renewable energy can be used for electricity generation, space heating and cooling, water and transportation.

-On the other hand, fossil fuels – such as coal, oil and gas – are non-renewable resources which take hundreds of millions of years to form.
+On the other hand, fossil fuels – such as coal, oil and gas – are non-renewable resources that take hundreds of millions of years to form.
 And these elements, when burned to produce energy, cause harmful emissions of greenhouse gases such as carbon dioxide.

 Benefits of renewable energy